SaiRuthvik12/PocketDerm/README.md

 # PocketDerm
-This app helps you diagnose the skin disorder you are suffering from and provide a description about that using a Skin disease detection model.
+This app helps you diagnose the skin disorder you are suffering from and provide a description about that using a Skin disease detection CNN model.
 A pic from Gallery or your Camera serves as an input, and you get to see the description of the disease based on the image you uploaded.
 It was trained using transfer learning model VGG16.